Simply put, you cannot have an efficient and productive team without a project management system.

 Myths About Kanban for Software Development

-As outlined by Kanbanize on our company blog, there are a few myths floating around about Kanban when it comes to software development.
+As outlined by Kanbanize on our company blog and Kanban in Software Development e-book, there are a few myths floating around about Kanban when it comes to software development.

 The first myth we’ll address is that there’s no planning or estimation stage in Kanban.
 This is simply not true, but it’s at least partially understandable.